Following the elusive sword

 Swordfish may be among the most universally recognized apex predators in the open ocean, but given that they spend half of their lives in deeper waters and aren’t easily observed, knowing where and when they travel has been a long-standing mystery.

-That is, until recently, when researchers from Woods Hole Oceanographic Institution (WHOI) and the University of Washington tagged a group of five swords—Max, Simone, Anthony, Rex, and Oliver—off the coast of Miami.
-The fieldwork was aimed at tracking the movement of swordfish in and out of the ocean twilight zone (OTZ), a dimly-lit layer of the ocean between 200 and 1000 meters deep (656 to 3,280 feet) that may contain more fish than in all the rest of the ocean combined.
+That is, until recently, when researchers from Woods Hole Oceanographic Institution (WHOI) and the University of Washington tagged a group of five swordfish—Max, Simone, Anthony, Rex, and Oliver—off the coast of Miami.
+The fieldwork was aimed at tracking the movement of swordfish in and out of the ocean's twilight zone (OTZ), a dimly-lit layer of the ocean between 200 and 1000 meters deep (660 to 3,300 feet) that may contain more fish than in all the rest of the ocean combined.

 Each day, swords take part in what’s considered the largest animal migration on the planet, swimming to the surface to feed every night and then returning to the darker waters of the twilight zone roughly 3,000 feet deep during the day.

 Thorrold and his colleagues from the University of Washington, including oceanographers Camrin Braun and Peter Gaube, began tracking the fish in late August 2019, using satellite tags that record a range of measurements including ocean temperature, light, and depth, as well as the location of each animal.
 Location data are transmitted via satellite back to the scientists’ labs on shore each time the antenna on a tag breaks the surface.

 “This was one of the first times swordfish caught off the U.S. coast were successfully tagged with this technology,” says Braun.
 “They’re a great platform to help us make observations in the deep ocean, an otherwise very enigmatic and inaccessible ecosystem, and gain more insight about how these animals migrate between regions of the ocean.”